-Case studies have shown that children with complex learning difficulties including autism, behavioural difficulties, speech and language difficulties and problems with hearing and vision can benefit from Forest School.
+Case studies have shown that children with complex learning difficulties including autism, behavioural difficulties, speech and language difficulties and problems with hearing and vision can benefit from the Forest.
 A book 'Forest School and Autism' by Michael James details the benefits and gives practical advice on this subject.

-SEN children tend to respond well because of the multi-sensory and enabling environment of Forest School, where children can explore and take supported risks.
+SEN children tend to respond well because of the multi-sensory and enabling environment of being in the forest, where children can explore and take supported risks.
 Benefits include gaining more independence, reducing anxiety and creating a sense of belonging.